Alix1723/RWBY-E2-Weapons/README.md

 #INSTALLATION INSTRUCTIONS:

+Make sure you have Wiremod installed and up to date!

 Place any of the .txt files inside /Steam/steamapps/common/Garry's Mod/garrysmod/data/expression2/.

-Ingame, take out the E2 tool, select the file you want, spawn a chip, and it should spawn the relevant weapon for you.
+Once in-game, take out the E2 tool, select the file you want, spawn a chip, and it should spawn the relevant weapon for you.

-If it doesn't work then...
-I unno, get better at the game?